tmunzer/mist_library/README.md

 - [report_app_usage.py](scripts/reports/report_app_usage.py): Python script to generate a report of the application usage on a specific site
 - [report_bssids.py](scripts/reports/report_bssids.py): Python script to list all Access Points from orgs/sites and their associated BSSIDs.
-- [report_rogues.py](scripts/reports/report_rogues.py): Python script to gerenate a Rogue AP report.
+- [report_rogues.py](scripts/reports/report_rogues.py): Python script to generate a Rogue AP report.
-- [report_switch_snapshot.py](scripts/reports/report_switch_snapshot.py): Python script to gerenates a list of all the switches for a specified org/site
+- [report_switch_snapshot.py](scripts/reports/report_switch_snapshot.py): Python script to generates a list of all the switches for a specified org/site
 - [report_wlans.py](scripts/reports/report_wlans.py): Python script to list all WLANs from orgs/sites and their parameters, and save it to a CSV file.

 ## Utils

 - [encryption.py](scripts/utils/encryption.py): Python script to manage backup encryption.
-This file can be used to generate RSA Private and Public keys for encryption, to encrypt file (AES encryption, AES key is RSA Protected) or to decrypt encryted files.
+This file can be used to generate RSA Private and Public keys for encryption, to encrypt file (AES encryption, AES key is RSA Protected) or to decrypt encrypted files.